Alcohol causes seven cancers, top doctors warn

-The more alcohol you drink, the more likely you are to develop at least seven types of cancer, oncologists warned in a statement released yesterday.
+The more alcohol you drink, the more likely you are to develop at least seven types of cancer, oncologists warn.

 Drinking - even small or moderate amounts - was especially closely associated with increased risks for esophogeal, mouth, liver, colorectal and breast cancers, and is responsible for more than five per cent of cancers and cancer deaths worldwide.